 What is an internal mobility charter?

-The internal mobility charter sets out the broad outlines of possible career paths, the roles of each player involved, and the rules and steps to be followed in a consistent message.
-This official document sets out the key moments at which employees can discuss this project, and also reassures them about the notion of confidentiality associated with a possible internal application.
-This can be done during the mobility interviews.
+The internal mobility charter sets out the broad outlines of possible career paths, the roles of each player involved, and the rules and stages to be followed, in a consistent message.
+This official document sets out the key moments at which employees can discuss this project, and also reassures them about the notion of confidentiality associated with any internal application.
+Indeed, there remains a perceived risk in applying internally: how will my manager react?
+Could this have a negative impact on my future development?
+We offer you a complete study of internal recruitment practices, thanks to the participation of 117 HR decision-makers.

 On a more restrictive note: mobility agreements or clauses.